 5) INLINE CALL TO ACTION

-When imagining the ideal CTA many think of a grand image at the end of a post, but the truth is, that’s not the only way you can use CTAs on your blog.
-A CTA just be a simple link in your post that gives more information on your topic.
+When imagining the ideal CTA many think of a brand image at the end of a post, but the truth is, that’s not the only way you can use CTAs on your blog.
+A CTA just is a simple link in your post that gives more information on your topic.
 It basically works the same way as a button CTA would.
 It ‘guides’ your audience to take the desired action but it’s a simple text link.
 For instance, your in-line CTA could lead to another great post that is more or less relevant to the topic of your first post.
 It’s a great way to get people to read more of your content and get yourself out there.

 There you have it.
 Five of the many types of CTAs out there and how to use them to optimize your results.
 Remember to use imperative verbs as they are more assertive and direct.
 Try to personalize them according to your audience’s demographic and most of all provide your audience with quality content so that they keep coming back for more.
 Apply the above and I assure you’ll be well on your way to establishing your online presence.